 My patients and my own dogs have guided me to a place where I can say with confidence that a raw or cooked diet, along with essential supplements, provides solid repeatable results.

-Why good food in no longer enough?
+Why is good food no longer enough?

 For the past 100 plus years, intensive agriculture has caused severe soil depletion, which reflects in depleted plants and meat.
 Such depletion has a severe impact on the health and longevity of our dogs, unless these nutrients are supplemented.
 This is why dog lovers report such dramatic changes after they introduce the essential nutrients, read more here.